olexnzarov/perehliadach/README.md

 You can open and verify ASiC files with CAdES signatures.
 See the [Validation Matrix](#validation-matrix) section for more information on the supported and tested formats.

-To use this application, you must have Java JRE that supports Java 17 installed on the target machine.

 ## Releases

 Check out the latest pre-built versions on the [Releases](https://github.com/alexnzarov/perehliadach/releases) page.
 They are built from the source code in this repository using GitHub Actions.